Chuck is a part-time writer who lives in Arizona and is always on the lookout for a good story.

 - Add the warm water and yeast mixture to the juice in the jug.

 - Insert rubber stopper into top of jug.

-- Attach plastic tubing securely over end of glass tube.
+- Attach plastic tubing securely over the end of the glass tube.

-- Place jug on a shelf in a warm (about 70 degrees Fahrenheit or 21.1 degrees Celsius) shelf in basement.
+- Place jug on a shelf in a warm (about 70 degrees Fahrenheit or 21.1 degrees Celsius) place (I used my basement).

-- Place container of water next to jug and place end of plastic tube in water.
+- Place the container of water next to the jug and place the end of the plastic tube in the water.
 Make sure water level remains sufficient to keep end of tube under water.

 - The tube will allow carbon dioxide gas, a by product of the fermentation process, to escape into the water which will prevent air contaminated with bacteria from entering the jug with the wine.

 - After about 1 month, you will notice that air bubbles are no longer entering the container of water from the wine jug and the juice becoming clear.
 There will be sediment on the bottom of the jug.

 - At this point, get a length of clear plastic tubing that is 2 to 3 feet (approx .5 to 1 meter).
 The tubing should be ½ to ¾ inch diameter.

 - Remove the stopper and siphon juice into a second sterilized jug.
 Be careful not to disturb or transfer the sediment.